Guest post by Karyn Ross, coauthor of The Toyota Way to Service Excellence.

 A prospective customer indicated they could give the insurance company a large amount of business if policies could be underwritten within two hours.
 Since the process normally took at least 48 hours, you can imagine the list of “I can’ts” that followed!
 Wanting to satisfy the customer – and grow their business with the large number of accounts promised – the underwriting team practiced the Improvement Kata / Coaching Kata approach to work their way through all the obstacles that previously prevented them from being able to produce these types of policies within two hours.
 Within two weeks, with a lot of experimentation – and great coaching from their supervisor – the policies were being produced within the required time!
 The customer was happy and the company was too!

 Here’s a challenge for you… If you work in a service company, or the service portion of a manufacturing company, take some time to go to gemba – the place where service representatives are creating value with your customers with each interaction – and listen carefully.
 Do you hear a long list of “I can’ts?”
 Wonder how practicing Kata can work for your service organization?
-Check out The Toyota Way to Service Excellence, where you’ll find case studies and stories of Kata application-practice and success from service organizations as diverse as healthcare, software development and even a taxi company.
+Check out our book where you’ll find case studies and stories of Kata application-practice and success from service organizations as diverse as healthcare, software development and even a taxi company.

 This mini-article was originally published in the KataCon3 Newsletter.